richhiggins/sanity-template-nextjs-hidden-releases/README.md

 ## Key components:

-- Release action that adds a hide/unhide toggled to the release dashboard for administrator users
+- Release action that adds a hide/unhide toggle to the release dashboard for administrator users
 https://github.com/richhiggins/sanity-template-nextjs-hidden-releases/blob/main/studio/actions/index.ts

 - Custom image input component that tags the asset document when adding/editing inside a hidden release